michaelhasey/Architectural_Image-Synthesis-Control-Methods/README.md

 There are many examples of image synthesis applications in art, design, and architecture.
 Algorithms like GANs have allowed designers to automatically generate new imagery, from Renaissance paintings, furniture designs, or photographs of particular architectural styles.
 However, the overwhelming majority of these projects fail to provide any level of synthesis control, thus reinforcing the stigma of algorithms being untamed and unknown black-box entities.

-This project aims to shed light on some of these algorithms and reveal how image generation can be controlled through direct interaction with latent vector space.
+This project aims to shed light on some of these algorithms and reveal how image generation of Zaha-hadid style buildings can be controlled through direct interaction with latent vector space.
 Here, various models such as VanillaGAN, CycleGAN, and StyleGAN2 are used to explore different control techniques.
-For training and testing data, a small custom dataset of 250 architectural images was used.
+For training and testing data, a small custom dataset of 220 images of zaha hadid designed office buildings was used.

 ![](images/splash.png)